Sverdfisk/Wind-turbine-RPM-estimation-software/README.md

 ## Extra notes:
-if you want to alter the playback speed, open the main.py file in any editor.
+if you want to alter the playback speed when viewing a pre-saved video, open the main.py file in any editor.
 Find this line: k = cv.waitKey(1) & 0xFF

 You can change the value in the parenthesis to your liking.
 Below are some examples: